A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm: Applications for resolution of elliptic parametric PDEs Applications for resolution of elliptic parametric PDEs

-\begin{remark} In \cite{kutyniok2022theoretical}, they consider parametric coercive PDEs whose discretizations, by applying the Galerkin method, results in a linear system whose respective matrices are symmetric positive definite.
-They prove that the inverse of all of those matrices can be approximated by a single Neural Network (with worse upper bounds on the number of parameters as explained in Remark \ref{remark: INV MNN comparation}).
-Then, we reach the same conclusion with a better dependency on the Galerkin dimension for approximating the parameter-to-solution map.
-However, other methods, like those of multilevel ideas in \cite{JMLR:v24:23-0421}, provides even better bounds for the particular equation considered where they relay in a more efficient way of solving the resulting linear system. \end{remark}
+We can approximate the inverse of any $B_y$ using the MNN of Theorem \ref{th: INV MNN} for $\alpha \in \left ( 0, \frac{2}{C_{\op{cont}}} \right )$ and $\delta = \max \set{\Abs{1 - \alpha C_{\op{cont}}}, \Abs{1 - \alpha C_{\op{coer}}}}$.
+Therefore, as explained in \cite{kutyniok2022theoretical}, we can numerically solve \eqref{eq: elliptic PDE weak} for every parameter $y \in \cali{Y}$ with a single MNN.
+Indeed, they prove that the inverse of all of those matrices can be approximated by a single Neural Network with worse upper bounds on the number of parameters as explained in Remark \ref{remark: INV MNN comparation}.
+Therefore, we reach the same conclusion with a better dependency on the Galerkin dimension for approximating the parameter-to-solution map.
+However, other methods, like those of multilevel ideas in \cite{JMLR:v24:23-0421}, provides even better bounds for the particular equation considered where they rely on a more efficient way of solving the resulting linear system.